suzuna08/Map-app/UI-DESIGN.md

 - Positioned at cursor, clamped to viewport edges
 - Dismisses on click-outside or Escape

-### TopBarTagAdd
+### TopBarTagAdd (unused)

+> **Note**: This component exists in the codebase but is not imported by any page — it is dead code.
+The places page uses a "Manage" button opening the full `TagManager` instead.

-Compact creation widget in filter bar:
+Compact creation widget originally designed for the filter bar:
 - Dashed-border "+ Add" pill → expands to inline input
 - Portal dropdown for suggestions
 - Auto-assigns color via `colorForTag()` hash